oracle/node-oracledb/doc/api.md

 Promise Promise
 ```

+**The ``oracledb.Promise`` property is no longer used in node-oracledb 5 and has no
+effect.**

 Node-oracledb supports Promises on all methods.
-The standard Promise
+The native Promise library is
-library is used.
+used.
 See [Promises and node-oracledb](#promiseoverview) for a discussion of
 using Promises.

-This property can be set to override or disable the Promise
-implementation.

 ##### Example

+Prior to node-oracledb 5, this property could be set to override or disable the
+Promise implementation.

 ```javascript
 const mylib = require('myfavpromiseimplementation');
 oracledb.Promise = mylib;
 ```

-Promises can be completely disabled by setting
+Prior to node-oracledb 5, Promises could be completely disabled by setting:

 ```javascript
 oracledb.Promise = null;